 “Play Me, I’m Yours,” an international project by artist Luke Jerram, is all about the joy of music.
 For three weeks In the spring of 2012, this project came to Los Angeles, courtesy of the Los Angeles Chamber Orchestra.
-Thirty pianos were scattered about the county, outdoors and indoors.
+Thirty pianos were scattered about Los Angeles County, outdoors and indoors.

 In a courtyard with modern stores in historic buildings, people stood and looked at the piano.
 It was Saturday evening and couples had come to enjoy the restaurants, stores and movie theater.
 There were three young men about eighteen years old.
 Everyone kept their distance from a wildly painted piano.

 “He can play,” one of the young men said about another.